Watershed (Opeth album)

-Watershed is the ninth full-length studio album by the Swedish progressive metal band Opeth.
+Watershed is the ninth studio album by Swedish progressive metal band Opeth.
 Released by Roadrunner Records, Watershed is the first studio album by Opeth to feature guitarist Fredrik Åkesson and drummer Martin Axenrot, who replaced longtime guitarist Peter Lindgren and drummer Martin Lopez.
 The artwork for the album was made by Travis Smith (who has created the artwork for eight previous Opeth releases) in collaboration with Mikael Åkerfeldt.
-It is the band's last studio album to contain death growls or any death metal elements to date.
+It was the band's last studio album to contain death growls or any death metal elements until 2024's The Last Will and Testament.

 Overview

 On opening track "Coil", Mikael Åkerfeldt duets with Nathalie Lorichs, who was dating drummer Martin Axenrot at the time.
 The band has revealed that they were initially going to start the album with what eventually became the second track, "Heir Apparent"; however, they preferred "Coil" as an introductory track for its contrast to "Heir Apparent".

 Åkerfeldt was inspired to write the single "Burden" while listening to the Scorpions song "Living And Dying" during a stay in Turkey.